Maggie Smith, scene-stealing actor famed for Harry Potter and 'Downton Abbey,' dies at 89

 She married fellow actor Robert Stephens in 1967.
 They had two sons, Christopher and Toby — who both grew up to be actors — and divorced in 1975.
 The same year she married the writer Beverley Cross, who died in 1998.

-Hilary Fox in London contributed.
+Hilary Fox in London contributed to this story.
 Associated Press writer Robert Barr contributed biographical material to this obituary before his death in 2018.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.